Is your dog’s humping habit getting out of control and leaving you red-faced in front of guests?

 Excessive humping can cause dermatitis around the skin covering the dog’s genitals.
 Frequent episodes of humping can form lesions on the tip of the dog’s penis, which can lead to inflammation, redness, and skin irritation.

-If you are facing difficulty distracting or redirecting your dog’s attention from humping and the frequency and intensity of humping has increased, the behavior can be compulsive that requires a visit to the veterinarian.
+If you are facing difficulty distracting or redirecting your dog’s attention from humping, and the frequency and intensity of humping have increased, the behavior can be compulsive, which requires a visit to the veterinarian.
 A vet will be able to understand why the dog is involved in compulsive humping and advise accordingly.

 Should You Let Dogs Hump Things?